jawj/IKEv2-setup/README.md

 ### VPN server

 * The VPN server identifies itself with a _Let's Encrypt_ certificate, so there's no need for clients to install private certificates — they can simply authenticate with username and strong password (EAP-MSCHAPv2).
-* The box is firewalled with `iptables` and configured for unattended security upgrades, and the _Let's Encrypt_ certificate is set up to auto-renew, so it _should_ be safe to forget about it all until 18.04 reaches end-of-life in 2023.
+* The box is firewalled with `iptables` and configured for unattended security upgrades, and the _Let's Encrypt_ certificate is set up to auto-renew, so it _could_ be safe to forget about it all until 18.04 reaches end-of-life in 2023.
+(Note that `iptables` setup includes [basic rate-limiting](https://debian-administration.org/article/187/Using_iptables_to_rate-limit_incoming_connections), dropping new connections if there have been 60+ connection attempts in the last 5 minutes)
 * The cheapest VPSs offered by Linode, OVH, vps.ag, Hetzner and Vultr, and Scaleway's ARM64-2GB, have all been tested working as VPN servers.
 On Scaleway, unblock SMTP ports in the admin panel and *hard* reboot the server first, or your configuration email will not be delivered.
 On Vultr port 25 may also be blocked, but you won't know, and the only way to fix it is to open a support ticket.

 ### VPN clients